rosbacke/delegate/README.md

 ## Design goals driving the design.

   * Should behave close to a normal function pointer.
-    Small, effiecent, no heap allocation, no exceptions.
+    Small, efficient, no heap allocation, no exceptions.
     Does not keep track of refered object lifetime.

   * Implement type erasure.
 The delegate need to only contain